julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 They were not friendly.
 And they were never optional.

-To build a house without acknowledging what lived beneath it was considered reckless—and sometimes fatal.
+To build a house without acknowledging what lived beneath it was considered reckless, and sometimes fatal.

 ---